-Whatever the time of year fireworks are popular.
-You may be organising an event, going to a public display or having a party at home.
-Whatever your plans we would like you to have a fun, safe and enjoyable time.
+Whatever the time of year, fireworks are popular.
+You may be organising an event, going to a public display, or having a party at home.
+Whatever your plans, we would like you to have a fun, safe and enjoyable time.

 The best plan is to go to an organised event to celebrate Bonfire Night.
 But if you’re hoping to host your own at home, please follow these top tips:

-- Don’t locate your bonfire near sheds, trees, fences, any cables, roads or near buildings
+- don’t locate your bonfire near sheds, trees, fences, any cables, roads or near buildings

-- Keep an eye on weather conditions
+- keep an eye on weather conditions

-- Warn your neighbours beforehand
+- warn your neighbours beforehand

-- Burn dry materials only, damp items produce much more smoke
+- burn dry materials only, damp items produce much more smoke

-- Never burn rubber, plastic, paint, aerosol cans, batteries or foam
+- never burn rubber, plastic, paint, aerosol cans, batteries or foam

-- Before lighting, check your bonfire for pets and wildlife
+- before lighting, check your bonfire for pets and wildlife

-- Do not use flammable liquids to light your bonfire
+- do not use flammable liquids to light your bonfire

-- Always supervise bonfires until they have fully gone out
+- always supervise bonfires until they have fully gone out

-- Have a bucket of water or hose handy Follow the Firework Safety advice from ROSPA, visit Firework Safety.
+- have a bucket of water or hose handy.
+Follow the Firework Safety advice from RoSPA, visit Firework Safety.

-What are the time restrictions for setting off fireworks?
+Time restrictions for setting off fireworks

 It is against the law to let off fireworks on a street or in a public place and other than New Year’s Eve, Bonfire Night, Chinese New Year and Divali between the hours of 11pm to 7am.